 Winter onions can be planted any time the ground can be worked – usually between October and December in most climates – or two to three weeks before the first hard freeze.
 Growing winter onions require full sun, as the onions won’t grow in shade.

-Plant the onions 2 to 4 inches deep, allowing 4 to 6 inches between each bulb.
+Plant the onions 2 to 4 inches (5 to 10 cm.) deep, allowing 4 to 6 inches (10 to 15 cm.) between each bulb.
 Water well.
 The onions are underground and tolerate cold weather.
 However, a layer of mulch is helpful for overwintering onions in cold, northern climates.

 Harvesting Winter Onions